1. Voting Procedures

 C. Home teams remain responsible for the proper conduct of their bands even if game officials are reluctant to act.

-18. Reporting Statistics and Game Scores
+18. Reporting Statistics and Weekly Awards

 19. Scouting and Film Exchange